black-sat/black/README.md

 ## Usage

-See the following section for instructions on how to install the tool.
+See the next section for instructions on how to install the tool.

 Once installed, run `black --help` for a brief usage help:
 ```